Optical polarimetry of the accreting black hole X-ray binary Swift J1727.8$-$1613 over the state transition and radio ejections: Results

 \subsection{Intrinsic polarization}

-The intrinsic polarization (subscript ``int'') is calculated by subtracting the averaged Stokes parameters of the IS component from the observed Stokes parameters (subscript ``obs'') of the source:
+The intrinsic polarization (subscript ``int'') was calculated by subtracting the averaged Stokes parameters of the IS component from the observed Stokes parameters (subscript ``obs'') of the source:

-We first use the average of stars 2, 4, and 5 as our IS polarization estimate.
+We first used the average of stars 2, 4, and 5 as our IS polarization estimate.
 The evolution of intrinsic PD and PA with time is shown in Fig.~\ref{fig:PDPA_int} for the whole transition.
 The intrinsic polarization values presented here only contain the statistical errors from the observed polarization measurements.
-To account for the shift in these values due to the error on IS polarization, we show them as gray error-bars on Stokes parameters in Fig.~\ref{fig:PDPA_int} ($q$ and $u$ panels).
+To account for the shift in these values due to the error on IS polarization, we show them as gray error bars on the Stokes parameters in Fig.~\ref{fig:PDPA_int} ($q$ and $u$ panels).
 The resulting weighted average values (also accounting for IS polarization estimate errors) are given in Table~\ref{table:avgintrinsic} for HIMS, SIMS, SS, and DHS (values for nightly averages are given in Table~\ref{table:intrinsic}).
-The intrinsic PA are similar to the PA values of the variable component (i.e. $\Delta$PA) estimated in Sect.~\ref{sec:obs_pol} within errors, supporting our choice of the IS polarization.
+The intrinsic PA are similar to the PA values of the variable component (i.e., $\Delta$PA) estimated in Sect.~\ref{sec:obs_pol} within errors, supporting our choice of the IS polarization.

-During HIMS, we find small, but statistically significant polarization with PD$_{\rm int}{\approx}0.3\%$.
-The PD in the $B$ band is consistently lower than in the other two bands and becomes suppressed during the time associated with the X-ray flare and radio ejections, at the transition to SIMS.
+During HIMS, we find small but statistically significant polarization with PD$_{\rm int}{\approx}0.3\%$.
+The PD in the $B$ band is consistently lower than in the other two bands and becomes suppressed during the time associated with the X-ray flare and radio ejections, at the transition to the SIMS.
 The change in polarization during the flare is also clearly seen in the $R$ band, where the Stokes $q$ parameter abruptly drops.
-In the first week of observations following the flare the $B$ and $R$-band PD is well consistent with zero, but begins to recover towards the pre-flare values in the last two observations, leading to the average post-flare PD$_{\rm int}{\approx}0.1\%$.
-Interestingly, no apparent change in $V$ band is observed (as also shown by the Hotelling test in Sect.~\ref{sec:obs_pol}), and the PD$_{\rm int}$ remains at the level ${\sim}0.3\%$ throughout the HIMS.
-During HIMS, the PAs in all bands are systematically offset from the X-ray PA=$2\fdg2\pm1\fdg3$ \citep{Veledina2023}, sub-mm PA=$-3\fdg4\pm1\fdg5$ \citep{Vrtilek2023atel} and the radio PA=$2\degr\pm2\degr$ \citep{Ingram2024}, as well as from the jet position angle of $-0\fdg60\pm0\fdg07$ \citep{Wood2024}, as can be seen in the bottom panels of Fig.~\ref{fig:PDPA_int}.
+In the first week of observations following the flare, the $B$ and $R$-band PD are consistent with zero but begin to recover toward the pre-flare values in the last two observations, leading to the average post-flare PD$_{\rm int}{\approx}0.1\%$.
+Interestingly, no apparent change in $V$ band is observed (as is also shown by the Hotelling test in Sect.~\ref{sec:obs_pol}), and the PD$_{\rm int}$ remains at the level ${\sim}0.3\%$ throughout the HIMS.